champa720/basecamp/mkdocs/v2/docs/Learning-Experience-Design/INTE-5680/2021-04-11-imitation-is-the-sincerest-form-of-flattery.md

     URL: https://youtu.be/GmfNid-5r7U
 ---

-## Assignment
+??? quote "Assignment"
     Find a video that you find compelling, entertaining, fascina!ng, etc and recreate it.
 Use this as an opportunity to study various aspects of the media such as ligh!ng, script, produc!on techniques and/or overall message and apply those to your video.

     Your submission should be 2 minutes or less in length

-***

 <div class="aspect-ratio aspect-ratio--16-9">
   <iframe class="aspect-ratio--content" src="https://www.youtube-nocookie.com/embed/GmfNid-5r7U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>